 This post may contain affiliate links.
 Please read our disclosure policy.

-- Perfect for breakfast: The batter can be prepared one day ahead, so you just have to cook the crêpes in the morning.
-Perfect if you are in a hurry or want a quick afternoon snack.
+What’s great about this recipe is that you can make the batter a day in advance.
+This means you can make it the day before and just have to cook the crêpes for breakfast.
+Perfect if you are in a hurry in the morning or simply want a quick afternoon snack.

-🥞 What are Crêpes
+🥞 What Are Crêpes

 🥛 Ingredient Notes